SpaCE-Lab-MSU/Avian-Interaction-Database/R/readme.md

 only accessible by collaborators.
 Once published, the North American Avian Interaction Database will be made open access and linked here.

+For collaborators to use this workflow to construct the database from source files, you must also have a copy of the in-progress ('working') data project on your computer.

 ## Quick-start

 Assumes the use of Rstudio 2025 version or above.

+0. in addition to this repository, clone the data repository to a different location on your computer and make a note of the folder path for the steps below
 1. copy file `R/filepaths_example.R` to `R/filepaths.R` and set files paths pointing to data on your computer (details below).
-1. install packages as needed (details below)
+2. install packages as needed (details below)
-2. clear R environment (scripts do not do this automatically)
+3. clear R environment (scripts do not do this automatically)
-3. check file paths/repository state
+4. check file paths/repository state
-   - open R/L0/L0_repo_status.qmd
+   - open R/auxilliary_files/L0_repo_status.qmd
    - in Rstudio, in the upper-right "run" button, select "restart R and run all chunks"
    - if there are errors, check if `dir.exists(DATA_FOLDER)`
-4. stitch raw data
+5. stitch raw data
    - open R/L0/L0_stitch.qmd
    - in the upper-right "run" button, select
      "restart R and run all chunks"
    - this will report the file that is saved
-5. build taxonomy edits, running one chunk at time
+6. build taxonomy edits, running one chunk at time
    - open R/L1/AvianInteractionData_L1.qmd
    - edit the value for stitched_L0_file to match the L0 step above (near the top of file)
    - check the value for the main checklists